 1. Hydration is key

 "If you want to get rid of your under eye circles, keep the skin hydrated," says Dr Hextall.
 "Use a nice, hydrating eye cream.
-Toleriane Ultra eye cream by La Roche-Posay has no preservatives and contains niacinimide which soothes the skin, and glycerine, which leaves the skin hydrated and reduces inflammation.
+Toleriane Ultra eye cream by La Roche-Posay has no preservatives and contains niacinimide which soothes the skin, and glycerine, which leaves the skin hydrated and reduces inflammation".
+Not only does using an eye cream often help to brighten the area, it will prevent the bags from potentially getting worse as it stops the skin from becoming sullen and therefore shrinking inwards, closer to the bone, giving the illusion of shadow.

 2. Watch out for irritating products

 Your dark circles could be down to your current beauty products.
 Dr. Hextall explains: "Another cause is low-grade irritation or inflammation of the skin from something you're allergic to.
 It's very important to be careful with what you put around your eyes.
 Some serums for the face, for example, may irritate the eye area."
-Time to try a new eye cream?
+When you're thinking of buying a new product, ask for a sample first and do a patch test to determine whether you may have an allergy.

 4. Try retinoids